awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-python-libraries.md

 You can use Python extension modules and libraries with your AWS Glue ETL scripts as long as they are written in pure Python\.
 C libraries such as `pandas` are not supported at the present time, nor are extensions written in other languages\.

+Note that the instructions below on Zipping libraries only applies to Spark ETL scripts.
+Python libraries for Python Shell scripts should be packaged as `.egg` files instead, as described in [Providing Your Own Python Library](add-job-python.md#providing-your-own-python-library).

 ## Zipping Libraries for Inclusion<a name="aws-glue-programming-python-libraries-zipping"></a>

 Unless a library is contained in a single `.py` file, it should be packaged in a `.zip` archive\.
 The package directory should be at the root of the archive, and must contain an `__init__.py` file for the package\.
 Python will then be able to import the package in the normal way\.